andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/circular-progress-indicator-in-swift.md

 ### Wrapping up

 There are a _ton_ of other customization options that you can play with.
-I highly recommend this UI component if you&#8217;re looking for an easy-to-use, versatile circular progress indicator!
+I highly recommend this UI component if you're looking for an easy-to-use, versatile circular progress indicator!

 <a name="share" class="jump-target"></a>